Course Grants

 This grant is available to faculty at BU and higher education institutions across the United States, including community colleges, minority-serving institutions, HBCUs, and schools of education.
 Please note that preference is given to supporting faculty at institutions with fewer resources for internationalizing curricula, and applications from faculty at other institutions supported by Title VI National Resource Center programs will not be considered.

-Purpose In an effort to expand the teaching of Africa across disciplines, these grants support development or revision of courses to include at least 25% Africa content at US higher education institutions.
+Purpose In an effort to expand the teaching of Africa across disciplines, these grants support development or revision of graduate or undergraduate courses to include at least 25% Africa content at US higher education institutions.

 Preference is given to developing new courses or to increasing Africa coverage in courses that do not already include strong African studies content.
 Proposals will be evaluated based on: